 1. Free Over-the-Counter Health Products

-- Vitamins and supplements, like fish oil, stress tablets, multivitamins, and glucosamine chondroitin MSM tablets
+- vitamins and supplements, like fish oil, stress tablets, multivitamins, and glucosamine chondroitin MSM tablets.

-- Dental care products, like toothpaste, oral pain relief gel, floss, and denture adhesive
+- dental care products, like toothpaste, oral pain relief gel, floss, and denture adhesive.

-2. Free Home Appliances
+2. Free Energy-Efficient Home Appliances

 The Home Weatherization Program has many goals.
 It helps the government maintain existing housing, creates economic activity by providing employment to contractors across the country, and helps private citizens lower their energy and housing costs.